-Graduation Application Forms are online or available at the Registrar's Office.
+Graduation Application Forms are online or available at the Registrar's Office (LH - B109).
 They must be completed and handed in to the Registrar's Office to be placed on the potential graduate list.
-A Graduation Fee for all candidates must be submitted with the application.
+A Graduation Fee for all candidates must be submitted with the application (as of Fall 2009 the Graduation Fee will be waived).
 This should be completed at least by mid-term before the student plans to graduate.
 Students will be notified by the Registrar's Office with the results of their degree evaluation.